 With the support of Hawaiian and Lotterywest, Youth Focus secures its premises in Burswood.

 The services staff expands to cope with the ever-expanding client demand, and Youth Focus undertakes a significant policy and procedures assessment.

 The Youth Focus charity house concept was born.

 2003 – 2004

 The Ride for Youth is born in 2003.
-The event was the brain child of a number of recreational cyclists.
-Since its inception, it has raised more than 17.5 million to support the life-changing work of Youth Focus.
+The event is the brainchild of a number of recreational cyclists.
+Since its inception, it has raised more than 20 million to support the life-changing work of Youth Focus.

 Worsley Alumina supports the organisation’s South West project: ‘Suicide Prevention in the South West’.
-The organisation is now supporting more than 300 clients and 40 families.
+The organisation now helps more than 300 clients and 40 families annually.

 The Night of Nights Ball is inaugurated in July 2004.

 2005 – 2006